This article was updated on February 18, 2020.

 Here’s What You Need To Know:

-- Workers will accrue one hour of paid sick leave for every 30 hours worked, at the same pay rate and with the same benefits that they normally earn.
+- Workers will accrue up to 40 hours of sick time at a rate of one hour for every 30 hours worked, at the same pay rate and with the same benefits that they normally earn.

-- Employees will be able to use their earned sick leave beginning on the 120th day after employment, unless the employer agrees to an earlier date.
+- Employees will be able to use their earned sick leave beginning on the 120th day after employment.

 - For employees who have started their employment prior to the effective date of the bill, accrual will begin on the bill’s effective date.
 Others will start accruing upon commencement of their employment.